SigmaHQ/sigma-specification/sigmahq/sigmahq_title_rule.md

 ## Structure

-Titles can be split with "-" : `Prefix - Description - Sufix`
+Titles can be split with "-" : `Prefix - Main Title - Sufix`

 ### Prefix (Optional)